kytulendu/TW/README.md

 System Requirement
 ------------------
-  * IBM PC or Compatible with 8086 or 8088 CPU 512 Kb RAM or better
+  * IBM PC or Compatible with 8086 or 8088 CPU, 512 KB RAM or better
   * DOS 3.3 or better
-  * Hercules, EGA , VGA, MCGA or AT&T 400 (Graphic card in AT&T PC 6300/Olivetti M24)
+  * Hercules, EGA, VGA, MCGA or AT&T 400 (Graphic card in AT&T PC 6300/Olivetti M24)
   * One or two 5.25" 360Kb floppy disk drive
   * Free hard drive space 700Kb (Optional)
   * 9 pin or 24 pin Dot-Matrix printer (Optional)